isc-projects/kea/doc/sphinx/kea-messages.rst

     upgrading IPv6 lease extended info at page %1 starting at %2 (updated %3)

 Logged at debug log level 50.
-A debug message issued when the server upgrades IPv6 lease extended info.
+This debug message is issued when the server upgrades IPv6 lease extended info.
 The page number and started address, and the count of already updated leases are displayed.